 We love a seasonal gift, but we’re also quite partial to those that look elegant on the table year-round, like our exclusive salt and pepper shakers.
 Artisans handcraft these from finely detailed cast aluminum, then finish them by hand with an antiqued patina.

-It’s the rare Thanksgiving host that doesn’t feel like she needs about one million more coasters on the big day.
-This is just a considerate thing to send in advance, and we have a truly beautiful range of options for various budgets, from stunning agate (shown above) to classic faux bois to petrified wood from ancient logs.
+It’s the rare Thanksgiving host that doesn’t feel like they need about one million more coasters on the big day.
+This is just a considerate thing to send in advance, and we have a truly beautiful range of options for various budgets, from stunning horn mosaic (shown above) to tortoise and marble.

 Is it just us?
 The day after Thanksgiving we want absolutely everything to be a no-brainer.
 Think: cold turkey and stuffing, or maybe thrown in the microwave, or maybe on toast as a sandwich.
 And pastries.
 Lots of pastries.
 No cooking.
 Do your host a solid and bring real Italian panettone (or have it delivered for the next day).
 Golden raisins and glazed chestnuts enrich this beauty.
 Its flavor, high rise and texture make it ideal for French toast the day after, when your hosts feel like turning on a stove burner again.
-Today, they’ll eat it on its own alongside their coffee, and laugh about the mishaps of the night prior.
+Today, they’ll eat it on its own alongside their coffee and start pondering the next holiday to come.